 Advice and Comments

 AF: See case citations and further discussion here.2Pen C § 148 as the aggravated felony “obstruction of justice.”
 An offense that meets the generic definition of obstruction of justice is an aggravated felony if a sentence of one year or more is imposed.
 8 USC 1101(a)(43)(S).
 Getting a sentence of 364 days or less on each count will prevent an aggravated felony (AF) conviction.

-Obstruction of justice definition.
-Pen C 148(a) should not be held obstruction under the controlling Ninth Circuit decision Valenzuela Gallardo v.
+Pen C 148(a) is not obstruction of justice under Valenzuela Gallardo v.
 Barr, 968 F.3d 1053 (9th Cir.
-2020) (“Valenzuela Gallardo II”).
-That defines obstruction to require interference with an ongoing proceeding or investigation, whereas § 148 includes interference in an initial arrest or in any duty, with no pending investigation or proceeding.
-But at this writing, Valenzuela Gallardo still could go to rehearing en banc and be overturned in favor of the BIA’s definition.
-See discussion at endnotes to Pen C § 32, above.
+2020) (“Valenzuela Gallardo II”), petition for rehearing denied.
+The Ninth Circuit defines obstruction to require interference with an ongoing proceeding or investigation, whereas § 148 includes interference in an initial arrest or in any duty, with no pending investigation or proceeding.
+This should be the result in immigration proceedings arising within the Ninth Circuit.
+See further discussion at Pen C § 32.

 Obstruction of justice is an AF if a year or more is imposed.
-In 2020 the Ninth Cir held that the definition of obstruction requires interference with an existing proceeding or investigation.
+The Ninth Cir held that under the plain language of the statute, the definition of obstruction requires interference with an existing proceeding or investigation.
 It rejected the BIA’s definition that also included interference with a “reasonably foreseeable” proceeding or investigation.
-Valenzuela-Gallardo II.
+See Valenzuela-Gallardo II, petition for rehearing en banc denied.
 PC 148 is not obstruction under Valenzuela-Gallardo II because it can involve an initial arrest with no pending investigation or proceeding.
-However, a petition for rehearing en banc is pending in the case, so defenders should act conservatively and seek 364 days or less on any single count.